We have been busy since September’s Annual Report! Here is some of what’s new:

 We have also built a network with all chapters of Autistics United Canada and London Autistics Standing Together around national autism policy advocacy.
 We are united on the human rights issues for autistics of all ages and dedicated to fair representation in funding and services consultation.
 We are reaching out to bring more autistic self-advocacy groups into the network.

 Disability Day of Mourning

 Every year on March 1st, the disability community comes together to remember the victims of filicide – people with disabilities murdered by their family members.
 Vigils are held on the Day of Mourning in cities around the world.
-This year’s Toronto vigil is being organized by Rishav Banerjee, Sarah McFadyen and Raya Shields, to be held at York University.
+This year’s Toronto vigil is being organized by Rishav Banerjee, Kim Crawley, Sarah McFadyen, Raya Shields and Cathy Wright, to be held at Ryerson University.

 We continue to speak out against autism pseudoscience, most recently authoring a Guide for Physicians on recognizing and responding to autism pseudoscience.
 Accessible Media Inc recently spoke with co-founder Anne Borden about autism pseudoscience and our CAMH partnership: listen here.

 Ontario Human Rights Commissioner Renu Mandhane